pckilgore/roll-it/README.md

 Keep your AWS Credentials fresh 🍊 on Windows, Mac, Linux (arm or x86)!

+## What it Does

-Programmatically roll your AWS IAM access keys with rollit.
+Programmatically roll your AWS IAM access keys and secret.
+Helpful for automatically ensuring compliance with organization key rotation policies.

 Detects your current credential chain and attempts to match it to a credentials file.